ListingSpark Reviews

 • Title and escrow services included

-ListingSpark offers FSBO sellers just about everything they need to sell their homes — above all, listing to MLS and real estate websites.
-A couple noteworthy ones:
+ListingSpark offers FSBO sellers just about everything they need to sell their homes — above all, listing on the MLS and real estate websites.
+A couple of noteworthy ones:

-📸 ListingSpark will hire a photographer and send them to your home.
-The premium plan comes with HD photography.
+• ListingSpark will hire a photographer and send them to your home.

-🔑 Spark Title will cover your title insurance and escrow.
-The downside is that Spark Title (owned by ListingSpark) may or may not be the best service provider for you, and you won’t have the flexibility to shop around.
+• Spark Title will cover your title insurance and escrow.
+The downside is that Spark Title (owned by ListingSpark) may or may not be your best service provider.

-Under the premium plan, you’ll also get help from a licensed real estate agent, pricing assistance, and an editorial review of your listing and photography.
-Plus, you’ll get help scheduling house showings and signs for an open house.
+Under the premium plan, you’ll also get help from a licensed real estate agent once you receive offers, as well as an editorial review of your listing and photography and signs for an open house.

 Marketing (how it works)